5 Commonwealth

 In 1909, the ballroom was rebuilt and expanded into the area where the stable previously was located, with the work designed by Parker, Thomas, and Rice (successors to Peters and Rice; Arthur Rice had designed the original ballroom for the Baylieses).
 Architectural plans of the ballroom (dated May 1, 1909) – including elevations, floor plans, and foundation plans – are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-76).

 A November 11, 1973, Boston Globe article by Margaret Logan on the Baylies family and 5 Commonwealth indicates that the ballroom was completed In time for their daughter, Charlotte’s, debut in December of 1912.
-This is repeated in an interview with the Baylies’ grandson, Richard Schulze, quoted in the Boston Courant on December 1, 2007 (and again on March 6, 2009), indicating that the “grand ballroom was completed in 1912 for the debutante ball” for Charlotte Baylies.
+This is repeated in an interview with the Baylieses’ grandson, Richard Schulze, quoted in the Boston Courant on December 1, 2007 (and again on March 6, 2009), indicating that the “grand ballroom was completed in 1912 for the debutante ball” for Charlotte Baylies.
 Inasmuch as the ballroom annex was built as part of the 1903 reconstruction of the house, and remodeled and expanded in 1909, it appears that any work done in 1912 would have been another interior remodeling.

 5 Commonwealth, with ballroom to the west (2013)